ARM-software/acle/morello/morello.rst

 The Morello Supplement to the Arm C Language Extensions highlights the language features added on top of the CHERI programming language to further exploit the Morello architecture.
-We strongly recommend reading the CHERI_ Pure-Capability C/C++ Programming Guide as preliminary material.
+We recommend reading the CHERI_ Pure-Capability C/C++ Programming Guide as preliminary material.

 Predefined macros